Skip to content

 }

-We've been running our own development on MCP for eight months now.
-The difference is stark.
+We've been running our own development on MCP for over a year now.
 Agents that used to generate plausible-but-wrong code now generate correct code on the first try — not because they're smarter, but because they're informed.
 That's the whole point of MCP: context, not magic.
+It's also what makes verification possible — agents that can see real state can verify their own work against it.